osdroid/intra/README.md

 ## Android build instructions

 1. Clone this repo.
+2. Add the keystore.properties file under the Android directory The format is like this (just add the information of your android key):
+   keyAlias=
+   keyPassword=
+   storeFile=
+   storePassword=
-2. Open the `Android/` directory in Android Studio 3.0 or later.
+3. Open the `Android/` directory in Android Studio 3.0 or later.
-3. Connect your phone
+4. Connect your phone
-4. Click the green "play" triangle button.
+5. Click the green "play" triangle button.